Meet Your Farmers

 Certified Organic

+We farm like the future depends on it!
 We are embracing our potential to advance climate solutions.
 With support from regional, provincial, and federal programs we have made some big changes to how we farm.
 We have transitioned to solar power and electrified much of our operation to run off that solar system – including our delivery vehicle.
 We are also piloting some exciting low-tech solutions to green how we farm – like insulated high tunnels and in-vessel composting!
 We have dramatically reduced our emissions.
 Growing more food and sequestering more carbon are goals that move us.